Two worthy outdoor opponents. One difficult question: Should I buy a deck or patio?

 A deck is an open outdoor porch or platform without a roof that extends from a house.
 On the other hand, a patio is a paved area situated directly on the ground, which can either be attached or detached from a house.
 Patios are generally less expensive than decks, but the ROI on a new deck addition runs greater than one on a patio.
 However, both additions can offer a great experience depending on what you’re looking for.

-Now that you know the difference between a patio and deck, use the charts below to help you decide which one is right for you.
+Now that you know the difference between a deck and patio, use the charts below to help you decide which one is right for you.

 Pros and cons of a deck